jrl-umi3218/copra/README.md

 python TestPreviewControl.py
 ```

+#### Documentation

+You have access to the doxygen files.
+Plus you can find detailed information [here](https://vsamy.github.io)

 #### Examples

-There is no basic examples yet.
-Please see test files for an overview.
-Please see the doxygen files for the documentation.
+Please see [here](https://vsamy.github.io) for and example.
+You can also check the tests folder.